Liyan06/Liyan06.github.io/index.md

 My name is Liyan Tang (唐立言 in Chinese).
 I'm a fourth-year Ph.D. student in Computer Science from the [TAUR Lab](https://taur.cs.utexas.edu) (Text Analysis, Understanding, and Reasoning) at [UT Austin](https://www.utexas.edu/) advised by [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).
 I have been fortunate to work with [Ying Ding](https://yingding.ischool.utexas.edu) from UT iSchool, [Yifan Peng](https://pengyifan.com) from Weill Cornell Medicine and [Justin F. Rousseau](https://dellmed.utexas.edu/directory/justin-rousseau) from UT Southwestern Medical Center (alphabetical order).

-My research mainly focuses on the automatic evaluation of LLMs (especially on hallucination evaluation) and I recently start exploring multi-modality hallucination evaluation and reasoning.
+My research mainly focuses on the automatic evaluation of LLMs (especially on hallucination evaluation) and I recently work on post-training in general, with a focus on improving reasoning ability of LLMs via SFT and RL methods.

 I'm having a research internship at [Bespoke Labs](https://bespokelabs.ai) (startup).
 Check out our SOTA fact-checking model [
 Bespoke-MiniCheck-7B](https://huggingface.co/bespokelabs/Bespoke-MiniCheck-7B) on the [LLM-AggreFact leaderboard](https://llm-aggrefact.github.io) across 11 hulluciantion detection datasets and the real-time [demo](https://playground.bespokelabs.ai) based on my [MiniCheck paper](https://arxiv.org/pdf/2404.10774).